-AIPL is an "insurance undertaking" and is therefore not an institution or a financial institution and falls under Solvency II regulatory regime, as defined by European Insurance and Occupational Pensions Authority ("EIOPA").
+AIPL is an "insurance undertaking" and is therefore not an institution or a financial institution and falls under Solvency II regulatory regime, as defined in the Prudential Regulation Authority ("PRA") Rulebook.
 Consequently, AIPL is excluded from the consolidation, but reflected as an investment in subsidiary.

 There are other unregulated and dormant entities in the Aviva Investors Group which are not included in the list above but are consolidated for regulatory reporting purposes.
-A full list of Aviva Investors entities is included in the Aviva plc Annual Report 2020 available at www.aviva.com
+A full list of Aviva Investors entities is included in the Aviva plc Annual Report 2021 available at www.aviva.com